Pet Dental Care in Miami, FL

 We offer dental X-rays as a critical component of comprehensive oral health assessment.
 These images reveal problems beneath the gum line that visual examination cannot detect.
 Tooth root abscesses, bone loss around tooth roots, retained baby teeth, tumors, and fractures extending below the gum line all require X-rays for diagnosis.
 Many pets have normal-looking teeth above the gum line while harboring serious disease in hidden areas.

 Dental x-rays guide treatment decisions, showing which teeth can be saved and which need extraction.
 Without this diagnostic tool, veterinarians must guess at the extent of disease, potentially leaving infected teeth that continue causing pain and spreading bacteria.
-Many veterinary practices still don’t offer dental X-rays, but we believe this technology is essential to providing the highest standard of dental care.
+Many veterinary practices still do not offer dental X-rays, but we believe this technology is essential to providing the highest standard of dental care.

 Common Dental Problems in Pets